FullByte/FullByte.github.io/docs/make/food/coffee/espresso.md

 Replacing the safety valve is a simple process.
 With the right tools it shouldn’t take more than a minute.
 Use a 13mm wrench to loosen the valve.

 ![9barista-safetlyvalve](_9barista-safetlyvalve2.png)

 ![9barista-safetlyvalve](_9barista-safetlyvalve.png)

+#### Descaling the 9Barista

+Follow this detailed guide to effectively descale your 9Barista espresso machine and ensure it continues to perform at its best.

+- Mix a descaler in a jug with cold water and ensure that the solution is completely dissolved.
+Do not heat the descaler and avoid citric acid or lactic acid descaler.
+- Remove the O-ring from the boiler.
+- Fill the boiler with the descaling solution up to the 120 gr line.
+- Place the top on the boiler and screw both parts tightly together.
+- Let the "9Barista" stand for 15 minutes at room temperature.
+- Unscrew the top from the boiler and dispose of the descaling solution.
+Any lime residues can be removed by gently wiping with a non-abrasive cloth (do not scrub the "9Barista" after descaling, as this may damage the coating).
+- If significant lime deposits remain, repeat steps 3 to 5 with fresh descaling solution.
+- Thoroughly rinse the boiler and the top, reinstall the O-ring, fill the machine with clean water, and run a brewing cycle without coffee to flush the internal parts.
+- Dispose of the water and allow the device to dry.